The Story Behind Berkshire Hathaway These Sources Tell All

 You can probably guess what happened next.
 In 1955, Berkshire Fine Spinning Associates merged with the Hathaway Manufacturing Company, and the newly formed company was named Berkshire Hathaway.

 At the time, the company had fifteen plants and employed 12,000 people, making $120 million every year.
-But within five years, half of the locations had been closed and a huge number of people had been made redundant.
+But within five years, half of the locations had been closed and a huge number of people lost their jobs.

 Berkshire Hathaway continued to grow under Buffett’s leadership, mostly by investing in other companies or even buying them out entirely.
 It’s now recognized as the world’s largest financial services company and the third-largest public company in the world.